skupperproject/skupper-example-patient-portal/README.md

-The example uses two Kubernetes namespaces, `private` and `public`, to represent the Kubernetes cluster in the private data center and the public cloud.
+The example uses two Kubernetes namespaces, `private` and `public`, to represent the Kubernetes cluster in the private data center and the cluster in the public cloud.
 It uses Podman to run the database.

 <img src="diagram.png" width="640"/>